What is epithelial tissue? Full Information

 (b) Stratified cuboidal epithelium – The stratified epithelium in which the last cell layer is cuboidal is called the stratified cuboidal epithelium.

-(c) Stratified columnar epithelium – The stratified epithelium whose last cell layer is columnar is called the stratified columnar epithelium.
+(c) Stratified columnar epithelium—The stratified columnar epithelium, whose last cell layer is columnar, is called the stratified columnar epithelium.

 What is specialized epithelial tissue?

-When the simple or compound epithelium is modified to perform some specific function, then such epithelium is called the specialized epithelium.
+When the simple or compound epithelium is modified to perform some specific function, it is called specialized epithelium.

 It is mainly of three types.

-1- Glandular epithelium – Glands are found in this epithelium which produces some special chemicals.
+1- Glandular epithelium – Glands are found in this epithelium that produces special chemicals.

 What is the gland?